sergiers3/How-to-visualize-3D-data/Readme.md

 # This repo contains the code for the assignment 1 of visualization

+Please, take a look to the [report](https://github.com/sergiers3/How-to-visualize-3D-data-/blob/master/Final%20report.pdf) for further info!

 We developed a volume renderer based on a raycasting approach.
 We were provided with the skeleton application code, which provides a set-up of the whole graphics pipeline, a reader for volumetric data, and a slice-based renderer.
 The main task was to extend this to a full-fledged raycaster.

  __1.- Ray casting:__ Tri-linear interpolation of samples along the viewing ray. __MIP and compositing ray functions__